replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 The `skippedFiles` directory lists files that the app manager is not able to process or render, such as invalid YAML files.

-The `_index.yaml` file contais metadata and details about the errors, such as which files they were found in and sometimes the line number of the error.
+The `_index.yaml` file contains metadata and details about the errors, such as which files they were found in and sometimes the line number of the error.

 ## Patch Your Application